 Italian flavours feel like home.
 I have no Italian heritage whatsoever, but robust Mediterranean foods are my favourite.
-I love spicy Thai and Tex-Mex flavours, but when seeking something familiar, I always seems to return to Mediterranean dishes.
+I love spicy Thai and Tex-Mex flavours, but when seeking something familiar, I always seem to return to Mediterranean dishes.

 Why do tomatoes in Italy have so much more flavour than those here at home?
 Italian grapes seem sweeter and lemons seem juicier.
 Savouring an ordinary bruschetta in the Tuscan countryside can be an unforgettable experience.
 Is it the sunshine?
 The terroir? the way it's prepared? or a combination of all three?

-Regardless, I did my best to recreate those appetizing flavours and I succeeded in this salad.
+I'm not sure what it is that makes such a difference, but I did my best to recreate those appetizing flavours and I succeeded in this salad.

 This Tuscan salad begins with a crisp trio of chopped kale, romaine and radicchio.
 This base makes a colourful bed for the added proteins.

-While it may seem strange to add dates to a salad, don't leave them out!
+- While it may seem strange to add dates to a salad, don't leave them out!
 The combination of sweet dates and salty prosciutto is surprisingly perfect in this recipe.

 - This is a chopped salad, so be sure to slice all the ingredients into bite-sized pieces that are easy to manage.